Pentecostal Lam Hon Kwong School: Punishment system

 Students who fail to hand in homework are sent to detention.
 They are expected to complete the work which they missed during their detention.

 School administration

 There are several departments managing the school.
 Department members are current teaching staff who also perform teaching duties.

-The General Office

-The office opens six days a week to deal with general school affairs.

 Department of Studies

 Chaired by the deputy headmaster, the department endorses teaching plans across all curriculum proposed by various panels.

 Department of Discipline

 Chaired by the discipline teacher with a few teachers on hold.
 Their objective is to teach students about their in-school behavior.